 Risk of Opioid Use Disorder

 When it comes to Percocet vs. Oxycodone, one of the similarities is the risk to develop Opioid use disorder.
-An individual who is abusing any of these painkillers, while suffering distress, significant impairment, and dysfunction as a result of this abuse would be identified with Opioid use disorder.
-This is one of many types of substance use disorder, and it is considered as a formal mental disorder.
+An individual who is abusing any of these painkillers, while suffering distress, significant impairment, and dysfunction as a result of this abuse would be identified with this disorder.
+This is one of many types of a substance use disorder, and it is considered as a formal mental disorder.

-- Having cravings to use opioids
+- Having cravings to use these drugs

 - Giving up activities as a result of drug use